audeering/audobject/docs/usage.rst

 Value resolver
 --------------

-As long as the type of our variables is one of ``(None, Object, str, int, float, bool, list, dict, datetime.datetime)``, it is ensured that we get a clean YAML file.
+As long as the type of the arguments is one of ``(None, Object, str, int, float, bool, list, dict, datetime.datetime)``, it is ensured that we get a clean YAML file.
 Other types may be encoded using the ``!!python/object`` tag